 Arthur died on 18th December 1940 aged 67.
 He was buried in Thornbury Cemetery on 21st September 1940.
 His burial record describes him as a labourer.
 Charlotte died on 3rd November 1953 aged 85.
 She died at South Mersham and was brought back to Thornbury for burial in the Cemetery.

 Of their children, we know that Douglas became a gardener and part-time fireman.
 The photo on the right below shows Douglas’s wedding to Rosina ‘Mollie’ Gazzard in Alveston on 2nd August 1934.
+The couple seem to have moved into 32 Castle St as the Rate Book for 1934 shows that Douglas began to rent the house at the end of July 1934.
 The Gazette of January 28th 1933 reported the wedding of Violet Madge Niblett to Wilfred James Teague son of Mr and Mrs Teague of Mustay House in Tockington.

 Ellen Barnes – the 1958 electoral roll shows that Ellen Maria Barnes was living in 15 Rock Street.
 In 1954 Ellen was living at the Seven Stars with her son, Peter.
 Ellen died in Thornbury in 1959 aged 77.
 Click here to read more